 “The latest nuclear test is a reminder of the failure of current U.S. and international policy to eliminate the threat of North Korea’s nuclear program,” said Corker.
 “We need a proactive approach that will more effectively isolate the regime instead of continuing to respond to mounting threats and provocation.
 Complementing legislation in the House, this bipartisan bill will tighten the web of sanctions as part of an overall policy to denuclearize North Korea and promote human rights within the country.
 I appreciate the hard work of all involved in this effort and the majority leader’s intention to take the bill up on the floor very soon.”

 “I remain very concerned by the threat North Korea poses to the United States, and to our allies and friends in the region,” said Cardin.
-“North Korea continues to develop their nuclear and missile programs, poses a threat to our allies South Korea and Japan, maintains an atrocious human rights record, and was responsible for the cyber hack of Sony over a year ago.
+“North Korea continues to develop their nuclear and missile programs, poses a threat to our allies South Korea and Japan, maintains an atrocious human rights record, and was responsible for the cyber hack of Sony a year ago.
 These examples highlight the need for the Senate to act in a unified and bipartisan basis to stand up against this dangerous and oppressive regime.
 This legislation acknowledges that sanctions and diplomacy are most effective when integrated into a comprehensive strategy that engages all of our instruments of national power, while creating a multilateral effort to achieve this effort.
-This bill reflects the continued bipartisan effort put forward by Senator Menendez and Senator Gardner and is vital as we consider how best to approach the continue danger that North Korea presents.”
+This bill reflects the continued bipartisan effort put forward by Senator Menendez and Senator Gardner and is vital as we consider how best to approach the continued danger that North Korea presents.”

 “The Obama Administration’s policy of ‘strategic patience’ toward North Korea has been a strategic failure.
 Despite North Korea’s repeated nuclear tests and long record of gross human rights atrocities, which represent a grave threat to global security, North Korea’s Forgotten Maniac has been met with indifference instead of strength.
 North Korea’s fourth nuclear test earlier this month marks the third nuclear test to take place during the Obama Administration, providing further evidence that Pyongyang’s capabilities are growing and reaffirming that we can no longer afford to turn a blind eye to the North Korean threat,” said Gardner.
 “The North Korea Sanctions and Policy Enhancement Act imposes broad, mandatory sanctions on the North Korean regime in order to apply the pressure required to change North Korea’s pattern of illicit activities that have gone unchecked for too long.
 I thank Chairman Corker for his leadership, and look forward to this bill moving through the legislative process.”